 - Complete route guidance

 - Complete skill guidance

-- Partial sweep support
+- Complete sweep support

 All meals will meet our nutritional needs.
 All meals may not be lavish and will be basic.
-We are in really remote places and just like the space station cannot serve Tandoori chicken, our meals will be generous quantities of Dal, roti, chawal, sabji and the occasional meat stuffed momos.
+We are in really remote places and just like the space station cannot serve Tandoori chicken, our meals will be generous quantities of Dal, roti, chawal, sabji and the the popular meat stuffed momos.

 - Permits and permissions to strategic and protected sights

 - Bus pick up from Chandigarh to Reckon Peo for PROSPECTORS (Full tour riders)

 - Boxing and shipping of your bicycles from BLR and back.
 Bikes will reach Reckong Peo from BLR and leave Manali for BLR on return at an additional cost of Rs.
 5000/- all inclusive.